 Baseline setting

-This may be reviewed and revised in future assessment cycles.
+The quality and extent targets may be reviewed and revised in future assessment cycles.

 Aggregation approach